Advances and challenges in single-molecule electron transport: Model based analytical results

 In this limit, it can be shown that the physics at low energies is governed by the two-impurity Kondo model (TIKM) \cite{Jayaprakash1982, Zitko2006}.
 The TIKM has found applications in diverse fields, describing interactions between ad-atoms or double quantum dots, to mention only a few.
 The only remaining degrees of freedom of the molecule are the spins, $\hat{\mathbf S}_i$.
 An effective Hamiltonian for the molecule has the form $I \hat{\mathbf S}_1\cdot \hat{\mathbf S}_2$.
 Here, $I$ may contain contributions from direct exchange $I_\mathrm d$, Heisenberg exchange $4t^2/U$, or terms generated by the environment, such as RKKY exchange \cite{Jayaprakash1981,Proetto1981} or super-exchange \cite{Lee2010}.

 Upon connecting the leads, spin fluctuations are induced, as in the single-impurity Kondo effect.
-The typical interaction scale of the individual spin with the reservoir can be characterized by the associated Kondo-temperature $\temp_\mathrm K$.
-It describes the tendency of the individual spin to form a coherent spin-singlet state with the lead electrons (`Kondo cloud').
-In simple terms, the efficiency of Kondo screening is controlled by the number of electrons available for screening.
-More precisely, it is controlled by the number of Fermi surfaces (\emph{`screening channels'}), which couple independently to the impurity orbitals.
-The Kondo screening competes with the mutual interaction of the two spins, represented by the energy scale $I$, trying to pair up the two spins.
+The resulting Kondo screening of the individual impurity, scale $\temp_\mathrm K$, competes with the mutual interaction of the two spins, represented by the energy scale $I$, that is trying to pair them up.